 To start the normalization procedure, apply the first passive stretch to the blood vessel by turning the micrometer screw counter-clockwise [1].

 CU: Micrometer screen as talent turns if counter-clockwise.

+CU: The computer screen after talent turned counter-clockwise.

 After waiting 3 minutes for the vessel to stabilize, input the new micrometer reading in the normalization window.
 The wall tension is automatically calculated and shown as a point on the graph [1].